bodgergely/vim/CHEATSHEET.md

 Also possible to copy the tmux window contents by simply highlighting using the mouse and releasing it and it will
     be copied to the clipboard

+alt-h - go to left pane
+alt-l - go to right pane

 apt, dpkg, package, apt-get
 ---------------------------